ryanhkim997/javascript-coding-challenge/README.md

 - e.g. the JSONPlaceHolder Fake Online API service only allows me to query user's by user ID.

-- Refrained from building class components, instead opting for functional components and maintaining state through React Hooks
 - Opted to work with provided boilerplate code and not build out separate server-side functionality
-  - Thus, React Router (dependency 'react-router-dom') installed to enable client-side routing
+  - Thus, React Router (dependency 'react-router-dom') has been installed to enable client-side routing
 - Successful API calls to JSONPlaceHolder will always yield data with the same structure
   - JSONPlaceHolder API will support nested routes /users/userId/albums and /albums/albumId/photos
   - Since the request for photos is dependent on a successful request for albums, it is assumed that API requests will be successful and that JSONPlaceHolder is up and running